Here is Jacob’s story, as told by his mum, Elaine…

 A sample of the tumour was sent for Whole-Genome-Sequencing (WGS) which at the time was a recent advancement in analysing tumours.

-Jacob’s case seemed to stump the surgeons and in January, after nine hours of surgery, his tumour was classified as an optic pathway glioma, that was deemed inoperable due to the fact that it shared a blood vessel with his eyes and removing the mass meant Jacob would go blind.
+Jacob’s case seemed to stump the surgeons and in January, after nine hours of surgery, his tumour was classified as an optic pathway glioma.
+It was deemed inoperable due to the fact that it shared a blood vessel with his eyes, and removing the mass meant Jacob would go blind.